shivaghanbari/Playwright-automation/README.md

 - **requirements.txt**: Lists Python dependencies for the project.

-- Here's how your project structure might look:
+- Here's how this project structure look:

 ```
 project/